eggsactly/tcb-drone/README.md

 Which is a thin wrapper for wget.

+Files can be deleted with
+`./delete-file-from-space.py [file]`

+User is required to provide confirmation before completing all file deletions.

 # Google Streetview script
 Training images from google's streetview API can be queried by running streetview-query.py.
 The script expects a google API key in the file `~/.google-api-key`, or in a file specified by `-a/--api_key_file` at the command line.
 The script queries random locations in a radius around a latitute and longitude coordinate - the radius (in miles), center latitude, and center longitude can be modified by updating the `RADIUS` and `TUCSON_DATA` global variables.
 By default, the script queries for 5 images, but can query for more by specifying `-n/--numqueries` in the cli.